labib147/Graph-Theory/README.md

 2.  `npm -v`
 3. This should show an output as follows `8.5.0`
 4. If this does not update to your required version, then try `sudo npm install -g npm@8.5.0`

+After this you can watch this 30 min video that explains the entire process step by step: https://www.youtube.com/watch?v=jxhNsSicEzA

+Create a folder where you want to create your project.
+Open VS code in the folder.
+Go to terminal and type the following command

+`npm init -y`

+This creates a `package.jason` file which initializes all dependecnies by default and you can modify those further as per your requirements.